 - I am not doing more of what I love; I spend all my time behind the computer, not shooting.

-As a professional wedding photographer, you are not required to be a professional editor.
-That is something a specialist can take care of for you and they can also help you match your unique photography style.
+As a wedding photographer, you are not required to be a professional editor.
+That is something a specialist can take care of for you.
+They can also help you match your unique photography style.
 With help, you can avoid the photographer edit overwhelm and focus on more important things for your photography business.

 In your business, you have limited time to take care of every necessary step of each process you do.
 For you to continue growing, you need to focus on items that only YOU can do, such as:

 - Cultivating and maintaining personal relationships with brides and planners

 - Connecting with past, current, and potential clients

 What else can ShootDotEdit do for you, besides help you avoid wedding editing disasters?